stacksgov/pm/sop.md

 <!-- related notes from old sop

 1. Review the video: in particular, the very beginning and end of the video.
 Make sure that there isn't too much silence or banter in the recording before the actual meeting begins.
 Trim the video if necessary.
-1. Log into the [Stacks Governance YouTube channel](https://www.youtube.com/channel/UCirhluDUpSPVMZQn210HETg) and upload the video of the call.

 1. Grab the YouTube link for the video.
 Note that you can get the link even before the video has finished processing.
-1. Add the YouTube link to the meeting agenda issue description (at the top).
-1. Share the YouTube link in the working group.

 -->